ThiagoSun1/AI-tracking/README.md

 ```

-- Python 3.8 (pre-installed on Jetson Nano)
+- Python 3.8 (pre-installed on Raspberry Pi 5)
 - The following Python libraries:

 ```bash